jmosbacher/pydantic-panel/README.rst

 `Getting Started`_ | `Documentation`_ | `Support`_

 pydantic-panel makes it easy to **auto-generate UI elements** from `Pydantic`_ models and any other Python object.
-Pydantic-Panel UI elements can be used in your **Jupyter Notebook** and in your `Panel`_ **data app**.
+The UI elements can be used in your **Jupyter Notebook** and in your `Panel`_ **data app**.

 .. image:: images/pydantic-panel-simple.png
-  :width: 400
+  :width: 700
+  :align: center

 This project is at an early stage and potentially contains bugs.
 You might also see api changes, USE AT YOUR OWN RISK.